TZacksEG/3commas-Smart-Trades-helpers/README.md

 **********************
 **********************
 # Smart_Trade_with_RR ( RISK and REWARD )
-**Risk-Reward Ratio** , it calculate your profit automaticlly using the value of the stoploss used in the trade ..
+**Risk-Reward Ratio** , it calculate your profit automatically using the value of the stoploss used in the trade ..

 **Default RR is 1 to 2.4 RR so you lose 1 dollar to earn $2.4**